o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 : The duration of the discards which helps to distinguish transient from persistent issues.

 FEATURE-DISCARD-CLASS:
 : The type or class of discards, which is crucial for selecting the appropriate type of mitigation.
-Examples may be:  error discards may require taking faulty components out of service, no-buffer discards may require traffic redistribution, or intended policy discards typically require no automated action.
+Examples may be:  error discards may require taking faulty components out of service, no-buffer discards may require traffic redistribution, or intended policy discards typically require no action.
+Refer {{ex-table}} for more examples.

-While FEATURE-DISCARD-SCOPE, FEATURE-DISCARD-RATE, and FEATURE-DISCARD-DURATION are implicitly supported by the Interfaces Group MIB {{?RFC2863}} and the YANG Data Model for Interface Management {{?RFC8343}}, FEATURE-DISCARD-CLASS requires a more detailed classification scheme than they define.
+While most of FEATURE-DISCARD-SCOPE, FEATURE-DISCARD-RATE, and FEATURE-DISCARD-DURATION are implicitly supported by the Interfaces Group MIB {{?RFC2863}} and the YANG Data Model for Interface Management {{?RFC8343}}, FEATURE-DISCARD-CLASS requires a more detailed classification scheme than they define.
 The IM provided in {{infomodel}} defines such a classification scheme to enable automated mapping from loss signals to appropriate mitigation actions.

 # Information Model (IM)   {#infomodel}